mbeckem/prequel/Readme.rst

 Data structures
 ---------------

-Prequel comes with a collection of simple data structures idented for the use in secondary storage.
+Prequel comes with a collection of simple data structures intended for the use in secondary storage.
 Data structures are written uses the *engine* interface, so they will keep functioning with a custom implementation of that interface.